102 N. Columbia Avenue,

 2 people favorited this theater

-August Aubert sold the theatre in the 1970s and it went through a series of owners.
-A video store was added in the 1980s.
+August Aubert sold the theatre in the 1970’s and it went through a series of owners.
+A video store was added in the 1980’s.
 The current owners, Dirk and Jeri Reinauer bought the theatre and video store in 1992.
-All the seats in the theatre are the originals as is the popcorn machine, which still puts out a great batch of fresh popcorn for every show.
-Also still in good working condition are the two original projectors although only one is required now.
+Some of the seats in the theatre are the originals as is the Manley popcorn machine, which still puts out a great batch of fresh popcorn for every show.

 For most of the year the theatre is open three nights a week (Friday to Sunday), and during the summer months it is open five nights (Friday to Tuesday).